godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 etc. A **normal** *is* a **unit vector**, but it's called *normal* because of its usage.
 (Just like we call (0,0) the Origin!).

-It's as simple as it looks.
 The plane passes by the origin and the surface of it is perpendicular to the unit vector (or *normal*).
 The side towards the vector points to is the positive half-space, while the other side is the negative half-space.
 In 3D this is exactly the same, except that the plane is an infinite surface (imagine an infinite, flat sheet of paper that you can orient and is pinned to the origin) instead of a line.

 Distance to plane
 -----------------